orgpedia/mahgetGR/README.md

 # mahgetGR - Repository to download the Maharashtra GRs

-Downloads the information realted to GRs and also the pdfs.
+Downloads the information related to Maharashtra GRs and also the pdfs.